 The Sligo BID Company Company Limited by Guarantee is establised as a non-profit company for the purposes of implementing, managing, administering and renewing the BID scheme.
 An elected Board of Management manages the affairs of the company, members are nominated and elected at the AGM of the Company.
 Board members serve a three year term.
-The BID has a mandate for operating a five year term.
-In the fifth year, ballot papers are issued to all registered rate payers and the businesses vote to either continue for another five year term or cease operating.
 The BID company is not allowed to duplicate or replicate the work of an existing organisation.